llogiq/mutagen/README.md

 This repo has two components at the moment: A helper library and a procedural macro that mutates your code.

-### How mutagen works
+### How mutagen Works

 Mutagen works as a procedural macro.
 This means two things:

 1. You'll need a nightly rust toolchain to compile the plugin.
 2. it only gets to see the code you mark up with the `#[mutate]` annotation, nothing more.